SergeyMi37/SSH-for-IRIS-container/README.md

 0.0.0.0:41022->22/tcp, 0.0.0.0:41773->1972/tcp, 0.0.0.0:42773->52773/tcp, 0.0.0.0:49716->53773/tcp
 ```
 and see the assigned_port for port 22 in container (here it's 41022).
-Next you connect with PuTTY over SSH to server:assigned_port
+Next, you connect with PuTTY over SSH to server:assigned_port
 Log in as **irisowner** + the PW of your choice and you are in your container.

 This is similar as with **docker-compose exec iris sh**  in a local docker instance.